frankframework/frankframework/Docker.md

 ## Secrets

 Special consideration should be taken with secrets.
 As described on the [Tomcat website](https://cwiki.apache.org/confluence/display/TOMCAT/Password), passwords are stored in plain text.

-We provide the following options to include secrets:
-- Via environment variables as described in the [Tomcat documentation](https://tomcat.apache.org/tomcat-8.5-doc/config/systemprops.html#Property_replacements).
-By default all environment variables and their values are visible on a number of pages in the console and in the log files, to hide those values `properties.hide` should include the environment variables to hide.
--
+To use secrets in your Tomcat and Frank!Application configuration, you can take the following steps:
+- In your configuration, refer to the username as `${<secret-name>/username}` and password as `${<secret-name>/password}`
+- Mount the username in `/opt/frank/secrets/<secret-name>/username`
+- Mount the password in `/opt/frank/secrets/<secret-name>/password`

+See the [context.xml](test/src/main/webapp/META-INF/context.xml) of the test-project and corresponding [Dockerfile](docker/appserver/Tomcat/test/Dockerfile) for an example.

 ## Non-root